Return to top

 vegan easy air fryer jicama fries in a white serving dish

-Jicama fries in the air fryer are perfect for days when you want to make some homemade fries, but don’t want to use potatoes.
-Jicama is a tuberous root vegetable that comes from Central America and has a slightly crisp, sweet flavor.
-It has brown skin and white flesh like a potato and is starchy and high in fiber.
-It’s also known as a “Mexican yam bean” or “Mexican potato.”
+Jicama fries in the air fryer are perfect for days when I want homemade fries without using potatoes.
+Jicama is a tuberous root vegetable from Central America with a slightly crisp and sweet flavor.
+Its brown skin and white flesh look similar to a potato, and it is naturally starchy and high in fiber.
+I enjoy using jicama as a nutritious and low carb alternative to potatoes because it has a mild nutty flavor.

 Latest Recipe Video!